 Drew H. Campbell

-Drew Campbell is a partner in, and former chair of, Bricker & Eckler’s Litigation group.
+Drew Campbell is former chair of Bricker & Eckler’s Litigation group.
 He is also chair of the firm’s Class Action group.
-His practice includes complex commercial litigation, class action defense, insurance, energy and fiduciary litigation.
+His practice includes complex commercial litigation, class action defense, insurance, energy, health care and fiduciary litigation.
 Drew regularly appears in state and federal courts throughout the United States.

 His representation includes the defense of class claims asserting violations of premium tax collections laws in the Commonwealth of Kentucky; defense of class claims against a specialty financier arising from a shareholders derivative suit; defense of consumer class action challenging the business practices of a specialty lender; recovery of $5 million in damages for breach of an energy supply agreement; prosecution of fraud and contract claims against a California-based health care provider on behalf of a specialty financier; prosecution of an individual officer of a Texas-based company on behalf of a specialty financier; prosecution of contract and tort claims against an Illinois-based fiduciary trust institution; and defense of fraud and RICO claims asserted against a lender and lender’s officers in $30 million multi-state lender liability litigation involving the collapse of nursing homes in 13 states.